Instantons on the Blown-up Surface and the Affine Vertex Algebra: Derived Categories of Derived Grassmannians

 \begin{proof} For the construction of Hochschild homology, we refer to \cite{caldararu2003mukai}, which associates to each smooth projective complex variety $Y$ a graded vector space $\mathrm{HH}_*(Y)$, and to any Fourier--Mukai transform $\Phi \colon \mathrm{D}^\mathrm{b}_{\mathrm{coh}}(Y_1) \to \mathrm{D}^\mathrm{b}_{\mathrm{coh}}(Y_2)$ an induced map

-which preserves the homological degree and is functorial with respect to composition and identities; see \cite[\S 4]{caldararu2003mukai} for details.
-The remaining proof is the same as \cref{thm:1}, while the fact that the $\mathrm{Cl}(r)$ action preserve the homological grading follows from that $\Phi_{\mathrm{HH}}$ preserves the homological degree. \end{proof}
+which preserves the homological degree and is functorial with respect to composition and identities; see \cite[\S 5]{caldararu2003mukai} for details.
+The remaining proof is the same as \cref{thm:1}, while the fact that the $\mathrm{Cl}(r)$ action preserves the homological grading follows from the fact that $\Phi_{\mathrm{HH}}$ preserves the homological degree. \end{proof}

 \begin{remark} A similar result holds for cohomology.
 Specifically, the compatibility of the Mukai vector with Fourier--Mukai transforms (see \cite[Cor.~5.29, Lem.~5.32]{huybrechts2006fm}) implies that the induced maps on cohomology satisfy the same relations as those on $K$-theory.
 Thus, we obtain an isomorphism of $\mathrm{Cl}(r)$-representations: